Before You Begin

 - Summary statement about your media brand's readership (up to 1,500-characters)

 - A Web-ready PDF of your print entry.

 - Active URL(s) or other access information

-- High-resolution image/screenshot (press-ready PDFs or high-resolution TIFF, EPS, or JPEG file at 300 DPI or greater) of the opening page of your entry.
+- High-resolution image/screenshot (high-resolution JPEG or PNG file) of the opening page of your entry.
 For digital entries, also include a high-resolution (300 DPI or greater) screenshot of the home page or blog pages.
 All entries must have this artwork uploaded to the online entry system.
 The artwork will be used at the Neal Awards ceremony if you are named a finalist.

 Step 1: Completing the online entry form